-Send your application in two e-mail attachments in Word or WordPerfect format.
-No Adobe/pdf files please.
+Send your application in two e-mail attachments.
 The first attachment is your cover letter, and the second attachment is your resumé.
 Please pay attention to the file names of the two attachments.
 For instance, if your name is J.Smith, the file name of your cover letter should be SmithJ.let, and the file name of your resumé should be SmithJ.cv.
 We get a large number of applications and this will enable us to file your application so that it does not get lost.

 Please do NOT send both cover letter and resume as a single document, and do NOT use the body of the e-mail as the cover letter.
 It will not be considered.